krabberod/OMG_bioinformatics_sessions_2022/README.md

   - Introduction to linux and the Saga HPC system
   - Introduction to R and Rstudio
     - Some examples and hands-on in R
-  - Overview of the steps in Luis' metabarcoding pipeline
+  - A brief overview of the steps in Luis' metabarcoding pipeline
     - ```/cluster/projects/nn9338k/Luis_metabarding_pipeline```
-  - If time allows: Start with the DADA2 algorithm

 ### Session 3 - Week 42
+- A closer look into
+  - Trimming with cutadapt
+  - DADA2
   -
-- DADA2

 ---
 > Try again.
 Fail again.
 Fail better.
 > \- Samuel Beckett, *Worstwards ho*.